 Once you start getting success in form of affiliate sales, replace more AdSense ad blocks with affiliate ads.
 If you select the right product to promote, you can easily earn 2-3x of your AdSense earning via Affiliate marketing.

 Below are a few hand-picked articles that can help you get started with Affiliate marketing:

 - How to promote affiliate products on your blog

 - How to select best affiliate program for your blog

 - How Google treats affiliate links from SEO perspective

-If you have any more question related to using Affiliate ads and AdSense together, feel free to ask via comments.
-If you find this post useful, do share it with your friends on Google and Facebook.
+If you have any more question related to using Affiliate ads and AdSense together, feel free to ask in the comment section below.
+If you find this post useful, share it with your friends on Google and Facebook.